Home > Shows > Discs > Reviews > Poster Gallery > TV > Photos > Videos > Free Stuff > Email > Interviews > Links

-The following interview was originally conducted by Chris Hartley for a Random Killing fan site he ran called the Unofficial Random Killing web site.
+The following interview was originally conducted by Chris Hartley for a Random Killing fan site he ran back in the '90s called the Unofficial Random Killing web site.

 The interview was conducted with Mudd (Jim Moore), bass player of the band since it's inception.